 Gaviscon works in your stomach in 2 ways:

 - It forms a raft over the stomach contents and helps keep stomach acid in place

 - It neutralises stomach acid.

-Furthermore, Gaviscon Double Action also gets to work instantly and lasts up to twice as long as antacids.
+Furthermore, Gaviscon Advance also gets to work instantly and lasts up to twice as long as antacids.

 Pregnancy should be a special time for all concerned, although heartburn can be painful and troublesome for you.
 However, if you follow the tips for prevention and remember there is a treatment to help relieve symptoms, they can help you to keep your discomfort to a minimum.

 *Medicines can affect the unborn baby.
 Always talk to your doctor or pharmacist before taking any medicine in pregnancy.